Inti Eco Lodge will be an alternative to conventional tourism, as we invite people to come and spend their stay in a unique and authentic place.

 We will apply a fundamental concept from Earthship: « the grey water » from showers and sinks, once purified, will be reused for watering our crops in the greenhouse.
 This water recycling system allows us to not only save resources and protect the environment, but also to produce a healthy diet.
 After a few years, the quality and variety of production will prove to be profitable and allow us to be independent.

-With the help and knowledge of neighboring communities we will use the land for permaculture and to grow medicinal plants.
+With the help and knowledge of neighboring communities we will use the land for organic crops and to grow medicinal plants.
 We are to build a place that suits and fits the environment and its people by using all that it gives us.
 Our goal is to adapt ourselves to the land and befriend nature, while leaving the smallest ecological footprint possible.

 The compost we made allows the fermentation of organic products, which is then incorporated to the soil for enrichment.
 We will also use banana trees around the compost to lower its water levels, which will lead to better yields and improve soil properties.